jsonliu-szu/RAGCM/README.md

 # RAGCM: Region-aware Global Context Modeling for Automatic Nerve Segmentation from Ultrasound Images
-Our method's core code is released.
-You can check how to implement it and email us with any questions.
+Firstly, our method's core code is released there and you can check how to implement it.
+Secondly, I have no time to maintain this repository so email us directly with any questions.
+Finally, please cite our paper if you find the code we provided helpful to you.